llvm/llvm-www/proposals/LP0001-LLVMDecisionMaking.md

     Hello LLVM community,

     The review of "((PROPOSAL NAME))" begins now and runs through ((REVIEW END DATE)).
-The proposal is [available online](URL of proposal on github):
+The proposal is [available online](URL of proposal on github).

-    Reviews are an important part of the LLVM Proposal process.
+    Feedback is an important part of the LLVM Proposal process.
 All review feedback should be either on this forum thread or, if you would like to keep your feedback private, directly to one of the review managers.

     **What goes into a review?**

     The goal of the review process is to improve the proposal under review through constructive criticism and, eventually, determine the direction of LLVM.
-When writing your response, here are some questions you might want to answer in your
+When writing your response, here are some questions you might want to answer in your review:
-    review:

     *   What is your evaluation of the proposal?
 What positive or negative implications would accepting this have?